adarlan/kube-formation/README.md

 ### Build cluster node image

-Use Packer to create an AMI (Amazon Machine Image) for the cluster nodes:
+Use Packer to create an AMI (Amazon Machine Image) for the cluster nodes.
+The AMI will be based on Ubuntu and preconfigured with `containerd`, `kubeadm`, `kubelet` and `kubectl` to streamline cluster initialization.

 ```shell
 ./packer-build.sh